ShejanMahamud/medixpos/README.md

 **Commercial License** - This is proprietary, licensed software.

+**IMPORTANT NOTICE:**
+This repository contains proprietary source code.
+While the code is visible on GitHub, it is NOT open source and NOT free to use.
+All rights are reserved by Johuniq.

 ### Terms

-- Licensed for commercial use
+- Licensed for commercial use only with valid license key
-- Per-installation licensing
+- Per-installation licensing with hardware binding
+- Unauthorized use, copying, or distribution is prohibited
-- Source code access for licensed users
+- Source code access does not grant usage rights
-- No redistribution without permission
-- Technical support included
+- Violators will be prosecuted under copyright law

+### Restrictions

+- You may NOT use this software without a valid license
+- You may NOT remove or modify license validation
+- You may NOT redistribute or resell this software
+- You may NOT create derivative works
+- You may NOT reverse engineer the compiled application

 ### Getting a License

 **Contact**: support@johuniq.tech

+**Piracy is a crime.** We actively monitor for unauthorized use.

 <!-- ## About